fogbender/b2b-saaskit/src/content/setup/production.md

 needsEnv: ["PROD"]
 ---

-You have set up everything!
-Now go play with the app at <a href="http://localhost:3000/app" target="_blank">http://localhost:3000/app</a>.
+At this point, Prompts with Friends is fully configured on your machine!
+You can check it out here: <a href="http://localhost:3000/app" target="_blank">http://localhost:3000/app</a>.

-You should be seeing the same app as we have on <a href="https://promptswithfirends.com/app" target="_blank">https://promptswithfirends.com/app</a> (except for the data, of course).
+Except for the data, you should see the exact same app we have running on <a href="https://promptswithfirends.com/app" target="_blank">https://promptswithfirends.com/app</a>.

-The good next step after this is to deploy your version of the app to production.
+A great next step is to learn how to deploy your version of the app to production.
 For this, we'll be using Vercel (<a href="https://vercel.com" target="_blank">https://vercel.com</a>), a cloud platform for deploying and hosting static sites and serverless functions.

 #### Fogbender (optional)